ying-tang/help-documentation/_commontech/Instance_Resize.md

 Resizing large instances can be tricky, because it can cause failure if there isn’t enough disk space for the new disk image.

-If you don't have Block Storage, and you want to resize to a smaller or bigger flavor, you can create a new instance with the size flavor you want and rsync the data you need from the old to the new instance.

 **Note:** There may be a short delay until networking resumes once an instance has been resized or migrated and is in `VERIFY_RESIZE` state.

 For more information, please see http://docs.openstack.org/user-guide/enduser/cli_change_the_size_of_your_server.html for documentation on how to perform a resize.